softmagnet/tp/docs/DeveloperGuide.md

 ### Deleting Tuition Class

-Deletes a tuition class from the `classes` list in the `Classes` tab, to delete a tuition class, the `deleteclass` command is used.
+Deletes a `TuitionClass` from the `classes` list in the `Classes` tab, to delete a tuition class, the `deleteclass` command is used.

 #### Implementation

-1. The DeleteCommandParser parses the user input to obtain the index of the class to be deleted.
+1. The `DeleteCommandParser` parses the user input to obtain the index of the class to be deleted.
-2. A DeleteCommand is created with the index of the tuition class to be deleted.
+2. A `DeleteCommand` is created with the index of the tuition class to be deleted.
-3. The DeleteCommand#execute() is run, the TimesTable is searched to find the tuition class to be deleted.
+3. The `DeleteCommand#execute()` is run, the TimesTable is searched to find the tuition class to be deleted.
 4. That tuition class is then deleted from the `Model` and the `UniqueClassList` by extension.

 A diagram of the procedure is shown below: